marknelsonengineer/empire/DOXYGEN.md

      cmake -G "Unix Makefiles" -Dbuild_search=ON -Duse_libclang=ON -Dbuild_parse=ON ..

      time make -j 3   # Watch your memory and CPU utilization...
-This needs at least 4G of memory time make -j 2   # Worked and took under 5 minutes to build in 2G of memory time make -j 1   # Takes 10 minutes to build, but can be done in 2G of memory
+This needs at least 4G of memory time make -j 2   # Worked and took 10 minutes to build with 2G of memory

      make test   # One test failed, but it's OK